MichaelHeaton/homelab-infra/docs/ai-context.md

 - **Glossary Hygiene:** When a new tool or protocol appears, add it to `docs/glossary.md` and keep terms strictly alphabetical.
 - **Scope Control:** Only document shares or configs we plan to keep.
 Avoid listing temporary paths.
 - **Patch Script & Git Discipline:** Use `./patch.sh` to refresh maps/icons.
 Start work on a new branch.
 Commit only tested, working changes.
 Run `git status` before and after `./patch.sh`.
+- **Gamified Style:** Each chapter ends with a Chapter Complete XP callout; XP is for fun, not tracking.
+- **Acronym Hygiene:** Expand acronyms on first use in each file, then rely on glossary and abbreviations include for hover tooltips.

 ### Style & Theme Baseline